craigfrancis/framework/framework/0.1/doc/setup/units.md

 	$search_form->value_get();

-Or pass it to the current unit HTML:
+Or pass it to the current units HTML:

 	$this->set('search_form', $search_form);